cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 But this way you will never have a complete picture of the current state of the project, since files are scattered everywhere on different computers.

-I could go on for ever about these issues but it's time to focus on a solution.
+There are certainly many more of these issues but it's time to focus on a solution.

 # What is Git?

-By now, you should have a basic understanding of what the most common problems are that can occur when working on a project that involves multiple files, versions or people.
+By now, you should have a basic understanding of what some of the most common problems are that occur when working on a project that involves multiple files, versions or people.

 Git is a system that aims to address these problems.
 Let's have a look at how Git achieves this, briefly describing the solution for each issue: